Reviews of The Incal (1980) and related work

 John Difool, a lowly “investigator” of the Technocity on Ter (Terra) 21, is swept up in a torrent of upheavals surrounding the two Incals, mysterious pyramidal artefacts of galactic significance.

 There is much of the cartoon in this seminal series.
+It often feels like Paul Grimault’s darkly absurd “Le diamant” (1970).
 The “garbage eaters” of volume 3 are as goofy as Wizards (1977), and there’s a tyrannical “Necrodroid” in place of Necron.
 The talking “concrete seagull” sidekick Deepo is a Disney-esque stereotype.
 “Wolfhead”, a minor cynocephalus character, bridges the gap from Disney to Jodorowsky’s medieval mythscape and the world of contemporary cinematic special effects through Chewbacca in Star Wars (1977).
 It is funny.
-Having defeated the “War Star”, which is the equivalent of the Death Star, Deepo asks Difool is he’s OK, and Difool replies “No, I’m hungry!”
+Having defeated the “War Star”, which is the equivalent of the Death Star, Deepo asks Difool if he’s OK, and Difool replies “No, I’m hungry!”

 Difool the everyman veers deliberately off model as he takes the hero’s journey, while the Metabaron starts out as a superhero with the superiority of Herbert’s Muad'Dib.
 The female characters have even less depth, despite the plot centrality of two androgynes, one of which resembles Aristophanes’s jocular account of the primordial human race in “Symposium” (ca. 385–370 BCE).
 The corruption of this latter androgyne by “the darkness” in volume 4 corresponds roughly to Baron Harkonnen’s takeover of Alia.
 It’s all a little like Zardoz (1974), liberated from the need for a moviemaking budget.